 Are ebikes legal?

 Now let's dig in and help you choose an ebike style in a class that is legal for your intended purpose.
-We wouldn't want you don't end up the star of ebike chase scene with the police on cable news networks, but, if such an event happens, we hope it's on the sweet looking ride below which is currently the Ecohome office favorite -
+We wouldn't want you to end up on cable news networks as the star of an ebike chase scene with the police, but, if such an event happens, we hope it's on the sweet looking ride below which is currently the Ecohome office favorite -

 The 3 classes of ebike